jandd/python-pkiutils/README.rst

 .. _pyasn1: http://pyasn1.sourceforge.net/
 .. _PKCS#10: http://tools.ietf.org/html/rfc2986

-This library can be used to produce a Certificate Signing Requtest when producing a ew SSL cert for your domain/server.
+This library can be used to produce RSA key pairs and corresponding certificate signing requests that can be used to request a new SSL certificate for your domain/server.

 Installation Methods
 ====================